bsdrks/graaf/README.md

 #### [`AdjacencyMatrix`](https://docs.rs/graaf/latest/graaf/repr/adjacency_matrix/index.html)

-An adjacency matrix representation of unweighted directed graphs, stored as a bit array.
+An adjacency matrix representation of unweighted digraphs, stored as a bit array.
 This feature is enabled by default.
 To opt out, remove the `adjacency_matrix` feature from your `Cargo.toml`:

 ```toml
 [dependencies]